xcart/xcart-docs/_pages/devs_en/misc/how_to_create_translation_module.md

 *   The first column contains the code of the English language.
 Remove this column entirely;
 *   The second column contains the key of the label.
 Our translation engine will use this key to identify what label should be pulled from the translation module.
 Do not change this column;
 *   The third column contains the translation of the label.
-You should translate the phrase in the third column and then put the translated value back into third column.
+You should translate the phrase in the third column and then put the translated value back into the third column.

 ### Example

-You want to add Spanish translation of X-Cart.
+You want to add a Spanish language translation for your X-Cart store.

-1. You open the CSV file in the spreadsheet editor;
+1. Open the CSV file in the spreadsheet editor.
 2. Delete the first column.
-As a result you have 2 columns (the 1st one that used to be the 2nd one and the 2nd one that used to be the 3rd one);
+As a result, you have two columns (the 1st one that used to be the 2nd one and the 2nd one that used to be the 3rd one);
 3. In the first row second column (that used to be 3rd one) you add Spanish translation of word _Weight_;
 4. In the second row second column you add Spanish translation of phrase _Add to Cart_.
 Not _Add to cart_ (with small c in cart), because you are translating the phrase that is in the second column, not the key that is in the first column.
-Quite often, label's key and its translation are the same, but this is not always.
+Quite often the key of a label is the same as its translation, but that is not always.
-5. Keep translating labels until the end of file and then save it with CSV extension.
+5. Keep translating the labels until the end of file.
+6. Save the file with the CSV extension.

 ## Wrapping up the translation module